AS / A-Level Geography

 Geography is concerned with the Big Issues facing the planet today from growing populations, expanding resource use to potential environmental catastrophe.
 The course is divided into three sections of study:

-Fieldwork is a necessary part of the teaching and learning in the course and we will experience a balance of both physical and human issues.
+An individual student report based on data collected in the field.
+Fieldwork is a necessary part of teaching and learning in the course and we will experience a balance of both physical and human issues.